slatedocs/slate/source/includes/administration/_tax_providers.md

 `GET /tax_providers/:id/tax-provider-configured`

-This endpoing verifies whether or not a given organization's reseller parent organization has configured a tax provider.
+This endpoint verifies whether or not a given organization's reseller parent organization has configured a tax provider.

 ```shell
 # Verify an organization's reseller tax configuration